jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-31.md

 #### 31. How individual planets are carried along.

 <!-- celestial matter -->
 Let `S` be the Sun.
-All the air-aether surrounding it moves in the same direction, from A through B towards C.
+All the air-aether surrounding it moves in the same direction, from `A` through `B` towards `C`.

 <!-- namely from the west through the south towards the east, or   -->

-{{< i="/graphics/physics/solarsystem.jpg" a="Solar System" >}}
+{{< i s="/graphics/physics/fggf.jpg" a="Solar System" >}}

-This assumes the north pole rises above the plane of this figure, so that the air-aether around Saturn takes almost 30 years to carry it through its entire circle ♄.
+This assumes the north pole rises above the plane of this figure, so that the air-aether around Saturn takes almost 30 years to carry it through its entire circle `♄`.

 Whereas the air-aether around Jupiter carries it through its circle ♃ within 12 years along with its satellites.